ReubenDollmanYT/CPU-Economy/README.md

-# ThonkBot
+# CPU-Economy

-This is the as the github reposetory for the most receant working update of ThonkBot
+This is the as the github reposetory for the most receant working update of CPU-Economy (fork of Thonk Bot) for makeing extra umb comands

-You may copy any amount of the code from it as you want, but I think it would be better to read it and try and understand what it does.
-If you can't understand what it does, DM Book#1785 on discord asking.
-I will be happy to help.

 ## What you need for this to work: